image-js/image-js-docs/docs/Basics/Working with ROIs.md

 If you need a further insight on ROIs level of elongation and shape, however, you can use Feret diameter by calling it with `roi.feret`.
 In our current example, they are represented as two green segments(Image 4).

-If you need to localize ROI and have an approximate understanding of its size or placement.
-You can use `roi.mbr` to get the Minimum Bounding Rectangle(MBR) of region of interest.
-In our current example, MBRs are represented on each region as a red rectangle.

 Properties shown here only represent a part of what ImageJS analysis is capable of.
 To learn more about our analysis tools you can visit Analysis section.